bioinformaticsdotca/10_Simple_Rules/rule_1.md

 Remember to change *username* to your user or organisation name.

-Next, you will need to move into your repo, initialize it as a git repo (for version control), and add the remote.
+Next, you will need to move into your repo, initialize it as a git repo (for version control), add a README, and add the remote.
 To do this, type:

 ```
 cd username.github.io
 git init
+echo "# mygobletorg.github.io" >> README.md
+git add .
+git commit -m "first commit"
 git remote add origin https://github.com/username/username.github.io.git
+git push -u origin master
 ```
 And that's it!
 You've created the repo for your site.